hclimente/hclimente.github.io/_posts/2025-02-18-kernel-knockoffs.md

 ## 1. Generate knockoffs

+Generating features that are independent of $$Y$$ is easy: simply generate them without looking at the outcome.
+Generating features that, additionally, __look like__ the original features is considerably more challenging.
+The two most important families of methods are Gaussian and deep learning methods.

+In a nutshell, **Gaussian** methods assume that $$X$$ comes from a multivariate Gaussian distribution.
+If we can parametrize this distribution, we can sample from it.

 Create synthetic copies of the features that retain the original correlation structure without any outcome information.
 An obvious question is how to synthesize such knockoff copies.

 ## 2. Compute association measures